About NT Certificate of Education and Training

 • sciences.

-Vocational and community learning
+Vocational education and training and community learning

-Your child can choose to incorporate NTCET studies with:
+Students can choose to incorporate subjects with:

 Community learning